-I almost got frustrated this weekend after trying to mass update a column in Postgres with sequential numbers for each row.
+I got frustrated this weekend after trying to mass update a column in Postgres with sequential numbers for each row.
 The table (basic_matrices) has over ten thousand rows and I just generated a migration that adds a position column to the table which defaults to zero (0).

 The goal is to have this column populated with sequential numbers ranging from 1, 2, 3,… to the number of rows in the table.

 CREATE SEQUENCE basic_matrices_position_seq ALTER SEQUENCE basic_matrices_position_seq RESTART WITH 1 UPDATE basic_matrices bm SET position = nextval(‘basic_matrices_position_seq’) FROM (SELECT id FROM basic_matrices ORDER BY id) sub WHERE bm.id = sub.id DROP SEQUENCE basic_matrices_position_seq